Inside Luke Donald’s four-word masterplan to win the Ryder Cup

 On the walls of Europe’s carefully designed players’ quarters at Bethpage Black were inspirational photographs of winning teams from yesteryear and motivational quotes from legends of the game.
 Perhaps the most energising of all came from a surprising source, the US captain Keegan Bradley.

 “We’re going to go to Bethpage and kick their f****** ass,” he had said in the build-up.
-Those words were written in giant white print on a blue wall in the European living space, with Bradley’s name underneath in attribution.
-After winning the Cup 15-13 on Sunday, Shane Lowry made sure to take a smiling photo with the quote while drinking a beer.
+Those words were written in giant red and white print on a wall in the European living space, with Bradley’s name underneath in attribution.
+After winning the Cup 15-13 on Sunday, Shane Lowry made sure to take a smiling photo with the quote while holding the trophy.

-He learnt the importance of clear communication which is why he prioritised close contact with his players outside Ryder Cup season and delivered early clarity on his preferred pairings.
+He learnt the importance of clear communication, which is why he prioritised close contact with his players outside the Ryder Cup season and delivered early clarity on his preferred pairings.
 His most important takeaway was that an effective leader provides a simple, unequivocal goal for their team to pursue.

 In Rome, the aim was simple: to win back the Ryder Cup.
 But Donald felt he needed a fresh message in New York.
 He used Rory McIlroy’s statement two years ago about an away Ryder Cup being the hardest feat in sport and shaped a goal around creating history.
 Their new mission was to become only the fifth European team to win in America.